helm/helm-www/content/en/docs/howto/charts_tips_and_tricks.md

 ## Install or Upgrade a Release with One Command

 Helm provides a way to perform an install-or-upgrade as a single command.
-Use `helm upgrade` with the `--install` command.
+Use `helm upgrade` with the `--install` option.
 This will cause Helm to see if the release is already installed.
 If not, it will run an install.
 If it is, then the existing release will be upgraded.